RadioAstronomySoftwareGroup/pygitversion/README.rst

 1. Package cloned and installed via ``pip install .``: a ``GIT_INFO`` file is created and installed due to ``MANIFEST.in``.
-That ``GIT_INFO`` file is found whenever the package is loaded.
+That ``GIT_INFO`` file is found whenever the package is loaded. **This will break iff the installed files on your PYTHONPATH are directly modified, which should never be the case.**
-2. Package cloned and installed via ``pip install -e .``: a ``GIT_INFO`` file is created in the repo, and sym-linked when the package is imported.
+2. Package cloned and installed via ``pip install -e .``: the module that is imported refers to the actual git repo (via symlink), and the git info is created at import time directly from the repo.
+This still works if the code is updated in place.
 3. Package installed directly from hosted source control via ``pip install git+git:...``:
-   Unsure?
+   When pip installs the package, it first fully clones the repo, which means the GIT_INFO file is built and added to the install, just as in point 1.
-4. Package installed from PyPI (``pip install <package>``): the process of building the sdist and bdist to upload to PyPI inherently bundles the most current ``GIT_INFO`` file as part of the build, and this is installed with the package.
+4. Package installed from PyPI (``pip install <package>``): the process of building the sdist and bdist to upload to PyPI inherently re-builds and bundles the ``GIT_INFO`` file as part of the build, and this is installed with the package.
+Developers should be careful to build/upload only clean repositories.

 Development